onnx/onnx-mlir/docs/DevicePlacement-NNPA.md

 For the former option, it is straighforward, just changing the value of the `device` attribute of an operation, for example, changing `device=nnpa` to `device=cpu`.

 For the later option, users can obtain a template file from `--save-device-placement-file`, and use it as the starting point of modification.
 We use C++ std::regex_match function to match operations based on `node_type` and `onnx_node_name`.
+Both `node_type` and `onnx_node_name` must be satisfied.
 The JSON file will contains a list of records for each operation matching.
 The order of the records does matter.
 If one operation matches a record and is set device, it will not be set device again even when it matches the later records in the list.
+If one operation does not match a record but matches a later record, the operation is still set device by the later record.
+In other words, the device of an operation is set by the first matched record.

 Below are some examples for the later option.
 Given an input program:
 ```mlir